scrapy/scrapy/docs/intro/tutorial.rst

 Creating a project
 ==================

-Before start scraping, you will have set up a new Scrapy project.
+Before you start scraping, you will have set up a new Scrapy project.
 Enter a directory where you'd like to store your code and then run::

    scrapy startproject dmoz